NetherWiki/nether/skyshale/_dev/inbox.md

 (Posting the story to Dharma Overground or a similar meditation community for feedback would eventually be a good idea.)

 # Cult of the Dead Fox
+## Culture

+We likely want to split the contents of this heading between 'Structure and Beliefs' and 'Culture'.

+We probably want to note here their influence in the hacking and indie music and art scene and the clothing-optional nature of their properties (it should probably be more than just a passing reference).

+One way to add realism is get permission to take pictures of real coops in Austin and fictionalize them as CDF properties.

+Let's emphasize their CDF's interpretation of some of Skyshale's more minor points, for example they refuse to take ownership for the charity work they do.
+We cite an infamous example where they were presented with an award from the city of Austin but refused to accept or acknowledge it.
+We also mention that they are big attendees to NASCO.
+Maybe they have a parkour and lock-picking subculture, I like the idea of regularly sponsored yearly trips to Enchanted Rock or 'real' meditation retreats.

+As part of their macabre culture, they don't have signs outside their properties, they just hang a stuffed fox on a noose in front of a tree.

 ## Shadow library
 I think they should probably operate a shadow library like libgen does, or maybe we fictionalize them contributing to that or zlib.

+## Website
+When we build a website for CDF we can say all hacker spaces and coops are currently closed to the public due to the COVID-19 pandemic.

 # Prototheism
 ## Doctrine